 What are the key training sessions and workouts you do in the lead up to the cyclo-cross season?

 Evie says: “I have my favourite sessions that I tend to repeat.
 I have a hill that’s just outside the front of my house that I’ve ridden pretty much from when I first started riding.
 It’s about a 3-minute effort, it’s my go-to workout, I’ve done those today and I’ve got a book with four years’ worth of times for that one climb noted down.
-I’ll also do 8-minute efforts, 30-second efforts.”
+I’ll also do 8-minute efforts and 30-second efforts.”

 Insight Zone says: Having a repeatable benchmark session is a great idea as it’s a brilliant way to track your progress.
 A mix of effort lengths from 30 seconds to 8 minutes reflects the top end nature of cyclo-cross and, especially if you’re coming off a sportive season, doing this higher intensity work in preparation for cyclo-cross is essential.
 This is reflected in our .